Career Fair Preparation

 - Do enough research to make "A" & "B" lists of employers to meet.
 Depending on the fair and how many employers interest you, you might not have time to speak with every employer (and every employer may not be offering what you seek).
 You don't need to study employers' financial reports to prepare, but you do need to have some sense of what the organization does and if there is a fit between your skills and interests and the employer's needs.

 - Have plenty of copies of your résumé ready.
-Have plenty copies of your résumé ready.
 Always take print copies of your résumé to a career fair.
 You might need to prepare more than one version.
 If you're looking for more than one type of position, and they are significantly different (i.e., marketing vs. human resources), you may need different versions of your résumé, each tailored to support the different objective.
 This doesn't mean you need an individualized résumé for each employer at a fair.
 It simply means when you speak to an employer and say you're interested in a certain kind of work, don't hand the employer a résumé that has nothing to do with that kind of work.
 Be prepared that some employers cannot accept hard copy résumés and will ask you to apply online.
-This is comply with federal regulations about the way employers keep data on applicants.
+This is to comply with federal regulations about the way employers keep data on applicants.

 - Prepare a 20 to 30 second introduction to use with employers.
 You don't want to sound like a telephone solicitor reading a script; you do want to sound like you thought about why you're there.
 It might be something like, "Hello.
 I'm Joe Smith, a junior in communication studies.
 I'm looking for an internship related to marketing for next summer.
 I read on your website that (name of company) has an internship program in your corporate marketing department, and I've done some project work that I believe is related to the internship work.
 I'm very interested in your program."
-Get the idea?
 Keep in mind that some employer representatives may take control of the conversation quickly and you may do more listening than speaking, but you do want to be prepared to be proactive rather than passive.

 - Know the dress code.
 Each fair has its own styles and traditions.
 Some are business casual; some suggest or require interview attire.